 2021: Zena Hitz, Lost in Thought: The Hidden Pleasures of an Intellectual Life

 Yes, students can apply to whatever program(s) they are most interested in.
 There is no rule that limits students from the number of programs they can apply for.
 However, students who may get admitted to multiple programs may need to decide on what one to accept and decline if they are not able to complete each program’s requirements.

-The SPA Leadership Program and the Lincoln Scholars Program are open to all incoming First-Year students at AU regardless of major/school affiliation.
-Both programs work with any major offered by AU.
+The Lincoln Scholars program is open to all incoming first-year students at AU regardless of major/school affiliation.
+It works with any major offered by AU.

 You can do as many as you like and that you can complete during your time at AU.
 You will need to check to each program’s requirements to ensure you can complete them.